 In addition, MoDOT partners with cities and counties for projects not part of the formal Cost Share Program, with other states for projects of mutual interest such as border bridges and with federal agencies through competitive discretionary programs.
 MoDOT also partners with developers and other private entities to make improvements to the state transportation system through the permitting process.
-In addition, as a part of the Sharpening Our Strategic Vision Initiatives, MoDOT plans to research and deploy alternative funding solutions through cross-cabinet collaboration.

 The amount of partnership funding declined significantly in FY 2017, with \$44 million in partnerships on the MoDOT system and \$22 million in partnerships with other states for projects on jointly-owned facilities.
-For partnerships only on the MoDOT system, this is a decrease of approximately one-third.
+For partnerships only on the MoDOT system, this is a decrease of approximately one third.

 While the amount of partnership funding declined, the percent of projects in the STIP with partnership funding increased from 9.4 percent in FY 2016 to 12.2 percent in FY 2017.
 However, the total number of projects in the STIP decreased in FY 2017 with the number of projects with partnership contributions being down.
-In FY 2016, there were 66 projects with funds from partnership agencies, but in FY 2017 that number decreased to 44.
+In FY 2016, there were 66 projects with funds from partnership agencies, but in FY 2017, that number decreased to 53.